JRasmusBm/git-workshop/03_what_is_a_branch.md

    directly on the previous one.
 3. Branching points are shown with the | and / characters

-Let's look at what happens when I checkout a branch.
+Let's look at what happens when we checkout a branch.

 ```sh
 git checkout example